 - Stable internet connection

-It supports almost all the major internet browser except Internet Explorer (not Microsoft Edge),
+It supports almost all the major internet browsers except Internet Explorer (not Microsoft Edge),

 however, the current version of your preferred internet browser must be updated to the latest versions.

 Photoshop Technical Requirements

 Your desktop device must meet the minimum technical to run and use Photoshop.
 Click the + icon to view the technical requirements for any device.